wmorgan/dcos-docs/1.7/overview/features.md

 post_title: The Features of DC/OS
 nav_title: Features
 ---
-This is a high-level look at the features that make DCOS more than the sum of its parts.
+This is an overview of the features that make DC/OS more than the sum of its parts.

 - [High Resource Utilization](#high-resource-utilization)
 - [Mixed Workload Colocation](#mixed-workload-colocation)